Covid-19: How does it compare to the cold and flu?

 • Sore throat

-In some cases, blood clots occur in the blood vessels surrounding the alveoli, resulting in chest pain.
+In some cases, blood clots form in the blood vessels surrounding the alveoli, causing chest pain.

-There is emerging information about the long-effects of Covid-19.
+New information is emerging about the long-term effects of COVID-19.
 Much like the flu, symptoms of the novel coronavirus can linger after the body has recovered.
-This has been dubbed as "long covid" and scientists are still trying to understand it.
+This has been dubbed "long COVID", and scientists are still trying to understand it.

-Since December 2020, there have been several vaccines approved against Covid-19, including Pfizer/BioNTech, Oxford/AstraZeneca and Moderna.
+Since December 2020, several vaccines have been approved against COVID-19, including those from Pfizer/BioNTech, Oxford/AstraZeneca, and Moderna.

 The vaccine uses a specific segment of the virus' genetic code.
-The segment instructs cells to produce spike proteins - the protrusions on the outside of the virion - but does not contain any of the instructions to create the virus itself.
+The segment instructs cells to produce spike proteins—the protrusions on the outside of the virion—but does not contain any instructions to create the virus itself.

 These spike proteins are like keys, allowing the virions to bind to and penetrate the membrane of specific cells.
 Without these spike proteins, the virus cannot infect a host cell and instruct it to create copies of itself.